Ultimate Website Launch Checklist: 12 Things To Check

 2. Have a Backup Solution in Place

 No matter how much time and energy you have put into designing your website, things can go wrong.
 So, you must always be prepared for the worst.
 The best way to do so in the world of website design is to have a backup solution.

 There are various ways you can back up your website.
 It can be done manually, or through your web host or a third-party service.

 To have a successful website, you need to be able to analyse your website’s visitors.
 You can do this with an Analytics Solution.
 Analytics Solutions will provide you with insight on the traffic to your website, visitors’ demographics and behaviour, and more.

-You can learn more about how to read and use website analytics here.
 Google Analytics is free and gathers loads of data for you to use and analyse.
 For example, you’ll be able to see whether your website is underperforming by checking pages with a high bounce rate.
 Then, you can optimise those areas to ensure a better user experience.

 4. Check Your Site’s Internal Links and Navigation